Duchy of Oldenburg: History

 The first known count of Oldenburg was Elimar I (d.
 1108).
 Elimar's descendants appear as vassals, though sometimes rebellious ones, of the dukes of Saxony; but they attained the dignity of princes of the empire when the emperor Frederick I dismembered the Saxon duchy in 1180.
 At this time, the county of Delmenhorst formed part of the dominions of the counts of Oldenburg, but afterwards it was on several occasions separated from them to form an appanage for younger branches of the family.
 This was the case between 1262 and 1447, between 1463 and 1547, and between 1577 and 1617.

 During the early part of the 13th century, the counts carried on a series of wars with independent, or semi-independent, Frisian princes to the north and west of the county, which resulted in a gradual expansion of the Oldenburgian territory.
 The Free Hanseatic City of Bremen and the bishop of Münster were also frequently at war with the counts of Oldenburg.

 In 1440, Christian succeeded his father Dietrich, called Fortunatus, as Count of Oldenburg.
 In 1448 Christian was elected king of Denmark as Christian I, partly based on his maternal descent from previous Danish kings.
 Although far away from the Danish borders, Oldenburg was now a Danish exclave.
 The control over the town was left to the king's brothers, who established a short reign of tyranny.

 In 1450, Christian became king of Norway and in 1457, king of Sweden.
 In 1460, he inherited the Duchy of Schleswig and the County of Holstein, an event of high importance for the future history of Oldenburg.
 In 1454, he handed over Oldenburg to his brother Gerhard (about 1430–99), a wild prince, who was constantly at war with the prince-bishop of Bremen and other neighbors.
 In 1483, Gerhard was compelled to abdicate in favor of his sons, and he died while on pilgrimage in Spain.

 Early in the 16th century, Oldenburg was again enlarged at the expense of the Frisians.
-Lutheranism was introduced into the county by Anthony I (1505–73, r. from 1529), who also suppressed the monasteries; however, he remained loyal to Emperor Charles V during the Schmalkaldic War, and was able thus to increase his territories, obtaining Delmenhorst in 1547.
+Lutheranism was introduced into the county by Anthony I (1505–73, r. from 1529), who also suppressed the monasteries; however, he remained loyal to Charles V, Holy Roman Emperor during the Schmalkaldic War, and was able thus to increase his territories, obtaining Delmenhorst in 1547.
 One of Anthony's brothers, Christopher (about 1506–60), won some reputation as a soldier.